Tiberius Caesar has gone down in history as one of the most notorious of Rome’s early emperors.

 The circumstances surrounding his succession were murky.
-Tiberius was not Augustus’ first choice as heir to the imperial throne.
-But the young men Augustus had groomed for the throne – Gaius, Lucius and Marcellus – died in mysterious circumstances.
-Many pointed the finger at Augustus’ wife and Tiberius’ mother, Livia, accusing her of posioning these men or arranging for their deaths.
+Tiberius was not Augustus’ first choice as heir to the throne of ancient Rome.
+But the young men Augustus had groomed for the throne – Gaius, Lucius, and Marcellus – died in mysterious circumstances.
+Many pointed the finger at Augustus’ wife and Tiberius’ mother, Livia, accusing her of poisoning these men or arranging for their deaths.
 Whatever truth lies behind these allegations, by the time of Augustus’ death Tiberius was the only choice left.

 Tiberius Caesar becomes emperor